Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

         this issue by specifying the correct gcov tool for the target architecture.

       - To use the lcov approach, you need to install lcov from: https://github.com/linux-test-project/lcov

+      - **Format Incompatibility**: GCC and LLVM/Clang generate incompatible ``.gcda`` files.
+        Always use the corresponding toolchain's gcov tool for analysis.

 .. _design_app_demo_pmp: